Immune Globulin Injection (Subcutaneous or IV)

 - This medicine may raise the chance of a very bad brain problem called aseptic meningitis.
 Call your doctor right away if you have a headache, fever, chills, very upset stomach or throwing up, stiff neck, rash, bright lights bother your eyes, feeling sleepy, or feeling confused.

 What are some other side effects of Immune Globulin Injection?

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away:

-- Irritation where immune globulin injection is given.
+- Irritation where immune globulin injection (subcutaneous or IV) is given.

 - Back pain.

 These are not all of the side effects that may occur.
 If you have questions about side effects, call your doctor.
 Call your doctor for medical advice about side effects.

 You may report side effects to the FDA at 1-800-332-1088.
 You may also report side effects at https://www.fda.gov/medwatch.

 If you think there has been an overdose, call your poison control center or get medical care right away.
 Be ready to tell or show what was taken, how much, and when it happened.